marcoancona/MineTime/README.md

   <h1>MineTime is evolving</h1>
   <p>

-MineTime is no longer mainteined.
+MineTime is no longer maintained.
 For the latest features, improvements and security patches, please check out the next-generation calendar app Morgen at https://morgen.so
   </p>
 </div>